apache/sling-site/src/main/jbake/content/documentation/the-sling-engine/sling-api-crud-support.md

 ## Comparing Sling API CRUD to Sling Post Servlet

 Here are some examples of common operations performed using the Sling Post Servlet and Sling API CRUD support.
-Note, the examples are derived from the [SlingPostServlet Cheatsheet](http://dev.day.com/content/ddc/blog/2008/07/cheatsheet/_jcr_content/images/cheatsheet/back.png).
+Note, the examples are derived from the cheat sheet in Adobe's AEM documentation at [https://experienceleague.adobe.com/docs/experience-manager-cloud-service/implementing/developing/full-stack/sling-cheatsheet.html](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/implementing/developing/full-stack/sling-cheatsheet.html).

 ### Updating a Property